Transport documentation

 Responsibility of Consignor

-- Ensuring all packages are safe to load
+- Ensuring all packages are safe to load - no leakers or damage.

 - Ensuring Overpacks are correctly marked

-- Ensuring the Carrier is informed of the Dangerous Goods to be loaded, in writing
+- Ensuring the Carrier is informed of the Dangerous Goods to be loaded, in writing.

 - Signing the Declarant Box on the DG Note